The Basic Broker Payout Grid Template

 That last example illustrates the key feature of the payout grid, as it traditionally has been applied on Wall Street.
 By moving the financial advisor to the next level of the grid, one additional production credit (PC) led to a staggering $25,000.30 in additional pay.
 Herein lies a particularly powerful example of that double incentive to increase production alluded to above.

-Types of Products Sold
+Commissions on the Types of Products Sold

 Some firms have extensive exceptions to the grid, with sales of certain types of products given special payout rates.
 For example, a firm may give special incentives to sell in-house mutual funds, equity new issues that it underwrites, or securities of which it has excess inventory that it is eager to reduce for risk management purposes.
 These exceptions and bonuses can be permanent or temporary.
 Temporary sales bonuses traditionally have been referred to as "flavor of the month" promotions.